House bill moves fully automated, cashless turnpike system into fast lane

-The last vestiges of toll booths will begin disappearing from Oklahoma's turnpikes this summer as they begin transitioning to a cashless system, officials said Thursday.
+The last vestiges of toll booths will begin disappearing from Oklahoma's turnpikes this summer as they begin transitioning to a cashless system.

-"They're moving toward all electronic tolling within the next five years," Rep. Daniel Pae, R-Lawton, told the House Transportation committee.
+"They're moving toward all-electronic tolling within the next five years," Rep. Daniel Pae, R-Lawton, told the House Transportation Committee on Thursday.

 "It's going to be starting in July of this year on the Kilpatrick (Turnpike)," Pae said.

-Pae's remarks came during presentation of his House Bill 1788, which provides the Oklahoma Turnpike Authority with the means of enforcing tolls assessed vehicles not equipped with Pikepasses or similar devices issued by turnpike authorities with which OTA has reciprocal agreements.
+His remarks came during presentation of his House Bill 1788, which provides the Oklahoma Turnpike Authority with the means of enforcing tolls assessed vehicles not equipped with Pikepasses or similar devices issued by turnpike authorities with which the OTA has reciprocal agreements.

 OTA Director Tim Gatz said the plan is to bill those vehicles by mail using photographs of license plates.

-Gatz said Pikepass utilization has reached 80% of transactions systemwide, and is over 90% on urban turnpikes such as Tulsa's Creek and Oklahoma City's Kilpatrick.
-He said the Gilcrease toll road being built in west Tulsa will be cashless when it opens.
+Pikepass utilization has reached 80% of transactions systemwide and is over 90% on urban turnpikes such as Tulsa's Creek and Oklahoma City's Kilpatrick, he said.
+The Gilcrease toll road being built in west Tulsa will be cashless when it opens, he added.

 "Driver expectation is powerful," he said.
 "One of the biggest complaints I get from our patrons is that we still expect them to have a pocketful of quarters in order to travel."